estuary/flow/site/docs/getting-started/installation.md

 #### Create a Git repository from the Flow Template <a href="#create-a-git-repository-from-the-flow-template" id="create-a-git-repository-from-the-flow-template"></a>

-Visit the [Flow template repository](https://github.com/estuary/flow-template) on GitHub, click on **Use this template**, and proceed to create your repository.
+Visit the [Flow Template repository](https://github.com/estuary/flow-template) on GitHub, click on **Use this template**, and proceed to create your repository.

 #### Open in VS Code <a href="#open-in-vs-code" id="open-in-vs-code"></a>